diskoverdata/diskover-community/README.md

-# diskover - File system crawler that uses Elasticsearch and Kibana for disk space analysis
+# diskover - Elasticsearch file system crawler and disk space analyzer using Kibana

 ![diskover](docs/diskover.png?raw=True)

-diskover is a file system crawler that helps index your files in [Elasticsearch](https://www.elastic.co) and allows you to visualize your disk usage in [Kibana](https://www.elastic.co/products/kibana).
+diskover is a file system crawler that indexes your files metadata in [Elasticsearch](https://www.elastic.co) and visualizes your disk usage in [Kibana](https://www.elastic.co/products/kibana).
 It crawls and indexes your files on a local computer or remote server using nfs or cifs.

-File metadata is bulk added and streamed into Elasticsearch allowing you to **visualize your data in Kibana without having to wait until the crawl is finished**. diskover is written in Python and runs on Linux, OS X/macOS and Windows.
+File metadata is bulk added and streamed into Elasticsearch, allowing you to **search and visualize your files in Kibana without having to wait until the crawl is finished**. diskover is written in Python and runs on Linux, OS X/macOS and Windows.

 ## Screenshots